acelaya/ze-content-based-error-handler/README.md

 [![Total Downloads](https://poser.pugx.org/acelaya/ze-content-based-error-handler/downloads.png)](https://packagist.org/packages/acelaya/ze-content-based-error-handler)
 [![License](https://poser.pugx.org/acelaya/ze-content-based-error-handler/license.png)](https://packagist.org/packages/acelaya/ze-content-based-error-handler)

-A Zend Expressive error handler which allows to implement different strategies to render error responses based on the accepted content-types.
+A Zend Expressive error response generator which allows to implement different strategies to render error responses based on the accepted content-types.

 ### Context

-This package has been created following this article https://blog.alejandrocelaya.com/2016/07/29/creating-a-content-based-error-handler-for-zend-expressive/.
+This package was created following this article https://blog.alejandrocelaya.com/2016/07/29/creating-a-content-based-error-handler-for-zend-expressive/.

 On it, I demonstrate how to implement an strategy-based system which generates different error responses by taking into account the request's `Accept` header.

-After writing the article I have decided to create this package, so that everybody can install and use the provided solution in their own projects.
+After writing the article I decided to create this package, so that everybody can install and use the provided solution in their own projects.

+The package has then evolved to support expressive 2, which completely drops the concept of error handlers.
+Instead, from v2, this provides error response generators.

 ### Installation